Editor’s Note: This post was updated on March 8, 2019.

 Phrase match helps eliminate the risky, and potentially unnecessary traffic than broad match and broad match modifiers produce.

-When you use the phrase match type, your ad will appear in search results when a person searches your keyword phrase in the correct order, but can still display for searches that include additional words.
+When you use the phrase match type, your ad will appear in search results when a person searches your keyword phrase in the correct order.
+It can still display for searches that include additional words also.